 Abstract

 This document provides text proposal of information exchange related to interface B4 and B5 that are included in the system architecture approved in January F2F meeting (802.19-16/0013r2).
 This proposal focuses on addition to Section 5 and 6 of the standard.

+r1 provides typo modification and some editorial changes.

 5.2.xx Inter-CM association procedure